pmonjo/jekyll-sitemap-ng/README.md

 Customizations:
 ---------------
-If you want to include the optional changefreq and priority attributes, simply include custom variables in the YAML Front Matter of those files.
+If you want to include the optional `<changefreq>` and `<priority>` attributes, simply include custom variables in the YAML Front Matter of those files.
 The names of these custom variables are defined in the config file as `sitemap: change_frequency_name:` and `sitemap: priority_name:`.
+Alternatively, you can set them in the configuration under `sitemap: frequency:` and `sitemap: priority:` as seen in the example above.

 Notes:
 ------